 A degree in Criminal Justice can open the door to a number of careers such as lawyer, judge, police officer, crime scene investigator, youth counselor and probation officer.
 Positions can be found on the local, state and federal levels and in the private sector.

-While enrolled in our B.A. in Criminal Justice program, students develop a foundation in American government, ethics and cultural heritage.
+The Criminal Justice major includes a field placement component.
+As a Criminal Justice major, students develop a foundation in American government, ethics and cultural heritage.
 They learn the fundamentals of juvenile justice, delinquency and crime, criminal investigation techniques and research methodology.
+Advanced students learn criminal investigation methods and statistics methodology.
 They gain a broad background in criminal law.
-To ensure degree completion, the learning team format is deployed with access to Benedictine’s various student services, such as tutoring, advising and career services.
-Additionally, each learning team provides a support network for students and individualized attention from professors.

 225 E. Main Street in Mesa, AZ 85201